C.D. Cobreloa: History

 Due the inexperience of the directors of the team on professional football, they decided to sign up Alfonso Fuentes who had previously worked as a manager for Lota Schwager.
 The directors of the team, José Gorrini and Francisco Núñez, decided to incorporate to team as a section of CODELCO.

 Fernando Riera, helped by Carlos Lillio Guerrero y Roberto Rodríguez, was asked to select the players for the team.
-They presented requirements to Executive Committee of the team to create the first squad with selection of the best players in the El Loa región:
+They presented requirements to Executive Committee of the team to create the first squad with selection of the best players in the El Loa región.
+For this selection, mining workers who had previous Football experience were used.
+At the end of the day, the technical staff selected the following players: